surniaulula/wpsso-rrssb/readme.txt

 Tested Up To: 4.2.3
 Stable Tag: 0.1

-WPSSO extension to add Ridiculously Responsive Social Sharing Buttons to your content, as a shorcode, or widget.
+WPSSO extension to add Ridiculously Responsive Social Sharing Buttons to your content, as a shortcode, or widget.

 == Description ==